DonutMaster/Advent-of-Code/README.md

 **Part 2:**
 Simple Brute Force.
 You find every sequence of four changes in the secret moves and see which one gets you the most bananas.
 However, it does take a little bit (10-20 seconds).
+### Day 23:
+**Part 1:**
+Simple Brute Force.
+You can try every three possible computers and see if they are connected and if one of them starts with a t.

+**Part 2:**
+I have no idea how to solve this problem, so I can't explain the solution (of course).
+I used Jonathan Paulson's code instead, so check that one out!
 ## 2023:
 Coming Soon!